craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Threat Level: PURPLE
 	Entry Class: TRINKET
-	Source: Tianna Moore (TL-B uncontained, confirmed deceased) Last Known Keeper: Syther Malkovich -> The Slimknives
+	Source: Tianna Moore (TL-B uncontained, confirmed deceased) Last Known Keeper: Unknown, see Entry Description.

-	Entry Description: GME-019 is to be stored within Vault 0's Warm Storage sector in a 1'x1'x1' darksteel cube-box lined with a soft textile.
+	Entry Description: GME-019 is to be stored within Vault 2's Warm Storage sector in a 1'x1'x1' darksteel cube-box lined with a soft textile.
 GME-019 is, at the time of record, uncontained.

 	GME-019 is a porportional mask made of white ivory and carved to resemble a comically distraught jester.
 GME-019 is worn by placing the black leather band around your head such that you can see through the eyes of GME-019.